HeinBreukers/HeinBreukers.github.io/_posts/2023-12-08-staticobserver.md

 st->op->op2->e
 ``` -->
 The observer pattern provides a mechanism to link streams together.
-Each stream could then be both an observer, a subject or both.
+Each stream could then be an observer, a subject or both.
 A stream could observe the previous stream, then do its own task, and then notify all the streams that are regestered to it.
-The traditional observer pattern relies dynamic polymorphism, however I already know what stream structure looks like at compile time, so i want to implement a static version of the observer pattern.
+The traditional observer pattern relies dynamic polymorphism, however I already know what the stream structure looks like at compile time, so i want to implement a static version of the observer pattern.

 Firstly let us have a look at the dynamic version:
 ```cpp